magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_template_views.md

 ### Dropdown Choice task

-Instantiate with `babeViews.dropdownChoice`.
+Instantiate with `babeViews.view_generator(drowdown_choice', ...)`.
 Prompts the user to select one option from a drop-down menu, which can be embedded into a sentence, e.g., to fill in a word or phrase in a fixed sentence frame.

 <img src='../../images/views_samples/view_dc.png' alt='sample' height='auto' width='auto' style="border:2px solid black" />